August 1, 2022

 Results: This valuable business intelligence uncovered that the lid was too fragile and dissatisfaction with the video card.
 The organization redesigned this model with a sturdier cover and a different video card for subsequent models.

 Summary: In the long run, the design changes saved the company money by reducing returns and technical support calls.
 This initiative fostered a more robust partnership among the departments while creating a superior product and customer experience.

 Your call center can also be a resource to collect valuable business intelligence regarding customer complaints.
 Most organizations obtain this type of data primarily from customer satisfaction surveys and executive complaints.
 Often, complaint data from these sources are not representative, nor are they aggregated and analyzed.

 Organizations with a direct impact on the customer experience often discuss failures in general terms and lack the information needed to address root causes.
 Trying to resolve customer complaints without fully understanding all the underlying issues often leads to friction between departments, which impedes the overall goal of improving the customer experience.

 Here’s an example of how an organization benefited by collecting complaint data through their call center:

 Actions Taken: The call center vendor created a short form to document each call associated with fulfillment issues.
-Based on input from the call center agents, the form contained a checklist of the most common delivery issues customers were having.
-For three days, every agent completed the form when they received a call regarding a fulfillment or delivery issue.
+The form had a checklist of the most common delivery issues.
+The agents completed the form when they received a call regarding a fulfillment or delivery issue.

 Customer Satisfaction Data

-The call center is not just an operational requirement.
-Your call center can bring exceptional business value when you aggregate and analyze data, providing quantitative conclusions to the appropriate internal organization that can implement change.
-When presented appropriately, the insights you can capture from customer interactions with your call center can have a direct and significant impact on improving the customer experience.
+The call center can be so much more than an operational requirement.
+Your call center can bring exceptional business value by aggregating and analyzing data and arriving at quantitative conclusions.
+The appropriate internal organization can then implement change with confidence.
+With proper collection and evaluation, the insights you capture from call center interactions can directly and significantly impact the customer experience.